Frequently Asked Questions

 How Do I Return Books, Magazines And Videos?

 Books, magazines and descriptive videos are sent with reversible mailing cards.
 Simply turn the card over to the Library’s address.
 No postage is required.
 You drop them in any mail box or take them to the post office.
 Ask your local postmaster if you have a problem returning books.
 Please return the books as soon as you finish them.
-Anything received without a reversible mailing card does not have to be returned.

 How can I get something made in braille?

-Interested in Hearing the Daily Newspaper?
+Interested in the Daily Newspaper and more current events?

 What about Adaptive Equipment, Accessories, and Types of Players?